wpilibsuite/frc-docs/source/docs/software/coordinate-system.rst

 It's important to note that joystick axes values are rotations around the respective axes, not translations.
 When viewed with each axis pointing toward you, CCW is a positive value and CW is a negative value.

-In practical terms, this menas pushing forward on the joystick (toward the positive X axis) is a CW rotation around the Y axis, so you get a negative Y value.
-Pushing to the right (toward the postivie Y axis) is a CCW rotation around the X axis, so you get a positive X value.
-Twisting the joystick CW (toward the positive Y axis) is a CCW rotation around the Z axis, so you get a positive Z value.
+In practical terms, this means:

+ - pushing forward on the joystick (toward the positive X axis) is a CW rotation around the Y axis, so you get a negative Y value.
+ - pushing to the right (toward the postivie Y axis) is a CCW rotation around the X axis, so you get a positive X value.
+ - twisting the joystick CW (toward the positive Y axis) is a CCW rotation around the Z axis, so you get a positive Z value.